BioinformaticsCSU/CellForest/README.md

 # 5. How to cite?
 If you use this tool, please cite the following work.

-Hongdong Li, Yunpei Xu, Cuixiang Lin and Jianxin Wang, Cell Forest: Accurate Clustering of Single Cells Through Consensus Feature Selection, 2018, submitted
+Hongdong Li, Yunpei Xu, Cuixiang Lin, Fangxiang Wu and Jianxin Wang, Cell Forest: Accurate Clustering of Single Cells Through Feature Selection, 2018, submitted